 Who should take Saxenda® (liraglutide)?

 Weight loss can be hard.
 Many people struggle to lose weight despite investing lots of effort and trying different diets and weight loss programs.
-That’s because excess weight, or obesity, is a complicated chronic medical condition that is the result of underlying biological factors including hormonal, metabolic and genetics factors.
+That’s because excess weight, or obesity, is a complicated chronic medical condition.
+It is the result of underlying biological factors including hormonal, metabolic and genetics factors.
 The good news is that there are new FDA-approved medications for weight loss that can help people lose weight when lifestyle intervention alone is not working.

 How does Saxenda® (liraglutide) work?